devviktoria/samples/jesterclub/jcwebapimongodb/README.md

-# Jester Club Web Site's Web API
+# Jester Club Web Site's MongoDB Web API
 This is the Web API for the Jester Club Web Site.
 It handles the MongoDB database behind the web site.

 ## Technical information